JaguarJack/laravel-blog/README.md

 A Blog Base ON Laravel5.5

-please visit the blog to view thi page
+please visit the blog to view the page
 <a href="https://www.njphper.com" target="_blank">njphper blog</a>